Countries of operation

 AVI Board sub-committee: Chair, Finance, Audit and Risk Management Committee.

-Martine Letts is currently the CEO of the Committee for Melbourne.
-She was previously CEO of the Australia China Business Council, Deputy Director of Lowy Institute for International Policy and CEO of Red Cross.
+Martine Letts is the Group CEO of Asialink at the University of Melbourne.
+She is an experienced executive within the government, non-profit and international policy sectors with expertise in public policy development, formulation and promotion in Australia and internationally.
+She is the former CEO of the Committee for Melbourne, the Australia China Business Council, Deputy Director of Lowy Institute for International Policy and CEO of Red Cross.

 Martine has also had a long diplomatic career, including a posting as Australian Ambassador to Argentina, Uruguay and Paraguay, and Adviser to former Foreign Minister Gareth Evans.

 AVI Board sub-committee: Chair – Governance and Quality Committee

 Brendon is an Enterprise Professor at The University of Melbourne overseeing the Master of Architectural Engineering degree in the Melbourne School of Design.
 Originally trained as an engineer, Brendon brings over thirty years of industry experience to his role the majority of which was spent working with the global multidisciplinary design firm Arup.
 His career has included time practising in Hong Kong, London, Singapore, and Australia.